mich418/eurovision-ranking/README.md

-# Eurovision Song Contest Private Ranking App
+# Eurovision Song Contest Ranking App

-Simple web app made quickly with vue.js to help you making your own ranking of songs when watching Eurovision Song Contest (I'm a big fan, btw).
+A simple web app built quickly with Vue.js to help you create your own ranking of songs while watching the Eurovision Song Contest (I'm a big fan, by the way).
 Enjoy!

-You'll find it here: [eurovision-ranking.mihau.co](https://eurovision-ranking.mihau.co)
+You can access it here: [eurovision.michal.dev](https://eurovision.michal.dev)

-## Data persistence
+## Data Persistence

-Your ranking is saved in browser local storage.
+Your ranking is saved in your browser's local storage.